New York Songlines: 10th Avenue

 50 Hudson Yards

-Ground was broken for a 58-story, 1,011-foot commercial tower here, to be completed in 2022.
+Block: A 58-story, 1,011-foot commercial tower, opened in 2022.
 Mitsui, the Japanese zaibatsu, will own a 90% stake in the building.
-BlackRock, the world's larget asset manager which controls nearly $6 trillion in investments, is to be the major tenant.
-Two star-shaped sculptures by Frank Stella will sit in the lobby.
+BlackRock, the world's larget asset manager which controls nearly $10 trillion in investments, is headquartered here.
+Two star-shaped sculptures by Frank Stella sit in the lobby.
 Formerly on this site was a longstanding drive-through McDonald's.

 1